-If you are facing a family law case in your own life then you probably have a great deal of questions to ask someone advice on.
-Beyond what the case can mean in the long and short term for your family, the next area that many potential clients that I have encountered ask about is how much their case will cost and how he or she will be billed.
+If you are facing a family law case in your own life, then you probably have a lot of questions to ask someone's advice on.
+Beyond what the patient can mean in the long and short term for your family, the next area that many potential clients I have encountered ask about is how much their case will cost and how they will be billed.

-While I cannot speak for all attorneys and the way that their offices bill, I will do my best to give you an idea about how the Law Office of Bryan Fagan, PLLC bills our clients.
+While I cannot speak for all attorneys and how their office bills, I will do my best to give you an idea about how the Law Office of Bryan Fagan, PLLC, bills our clients.

-Family law cases are not the same as other civil cases like personal injury cases, property law disputes or personal injury cases.
-Your case is intensely personal and deals with the people and things that are the most important and essential to your life.
+Family law cases are not the same as civil cases like personal injury cases, property law disputes, or personal injury cases.
+Your case is intensely personal and deals with the people and things that are the most essential to your life.

-As a result you will need to make a determination for yourself what you are comfortable spending money on and who you actually want representing you.
-Trusting the person that is representing you and feeling comfortable with them is as essential in a family law case as in any other area of law.
+As a result, you will need to determine what you are comfortable spending money on and who you want representing you.
+Trusting the person representing you and feeling pleased with them is as essential in a family law case as in any other area of law.

-With that said, through speaking to multiple attorneys you will be able to make a determination as to what attorney has a financial profile and comfort level that leads you to want to hire him or her.
+With that said, through speaking to multiple attorneys, you will be able to determine what attorney has a financial profile and comfort level that leads you to want to hire them.
 I am writing this blog post under the assumption that you who are reading it are not an attorney and have little to no experience hiring attorneys or being involved in legal cases.

-With that said, your first hand experience in speaking to lawyers will probably be limited to these consultative meetings.
-Speaking to as many attorneys as you can, feeling them out as far as how they speak to you, speak about your case and their general demeanor can go a long ways towards helping you decide which attorney to hire to represent you and your family.
+With that said, your first-hand experience in speaking to lawyers will probably be limited to these consultative meetings.
+Talking to as many attorneys as you can, feeling them out about how they talk to you, talk about your case, and their general demeanor can go a long way towards helping you decide which attorney to hire to represent you and your family.

 What is a retainer fee?

-A retainer fee is essentially a down-payment that will allow you to hire an attorney and “retain” him or her to represent you in your legal matter.
+A retainer fee is essentially a down payment that will allow you to hire an attorney and "retain" them to represent you in your legal matter.

-Your attorney will typically have a retainer fee set for your particular type of case and will make that amount known to you in the contract that you sign to engage the services of the lawyer.
-It is necessary for you to pay this amount prior to signing a contract and hiring an attorney in most circumstances in the family law field.
+Your attorney will typically have a retainer fee set for your particular type of case and will make that amount known to you in the contract you sign to engage the lawyer's services.
+You must pay this amount before signing a contract and hiring an attorney in most circumstances in the family law field.

-Attorneys do not place the retainer in a general account with every other client’s money, however.
+However, attorneys do not place the retainer in a general account with every other client's money.
 Each client for an attorney has a trust account that houses the retainer and subsequent payments for that client.

-This is to make sure that the lawyer is not mixing their own money with that of any of their clients.
-Once the attorney and his or her staff begin to work on your case, your attorney would take money out of the account to compensate for the various expenses that are encountered in working on the case.
+This is to make sure that the lawyer is not mixing their own money with any of their clients.
+Once the attorney and their staff begin to work on your case, your attorney would take money out of the account to compensate for the various expenses encountered in working on the issue.

-Once the retainer amount begins to be diminished throughout the life of the case it is likely that your attorney request additional monthly payments.
+Once the retainer amount begins to be diminished throughout the life of the case, your attorney will likely request additional monthly payments.

-In our office we will ask for your credit card number, debit card number of checking account number to make an automatic debit each month.
-In order to help your case proceed smoothly and without delay, your account will need to have sufficient funds to pay mediators, filing fees and other costs that arise.
+In our office, we will ask for your credit card number, debit card number, or checking account number to make an automatic debit each month.
+To help your case proceed smoothly and without delay, your account will need to have sufficient funds to pay mediators, filing fees, and other costs that arise.

 How do attorneys bill for work done on your case?

 Attorneys in the field of family law will typically bill you by the hour.
 This means that your attorney will charge you a dollar figure per hour of work done on your case.
-Typically your contract with an attorney will go over what your attorney, their paralegals and office staff charge on an hourly basis.
+Usually, your contract with an attorney will go over what your attorney, their paralegals, and office staff charge on an hourly basis.

 How to reduce costs in your family law case